DRojasLey/dani-camp/projects/project1/README.md

 		* providing words that are not 7 letters long at least
 		* providing words that don't start with the last letter of the previous word
+		* providing words that are not only letters

 - The idea is to have as much words as possible in the end.